USGS-R/sensorQC/README.md

 ```
 #####`outlier_removal` specifies operations on instantaneous data
 *threshold* and *error_code* types are used to flag data according to their values alone.
-*persistent* and *stat_window* types use a little more information to determine outlines. *persistent* flags simply look for repitition in the reported values, therefore sequential information is used.
+*persistent* and *stat_window* types use a little more information to determine outlines. *persistent* flags simply look for repetition in the reported values, therefore sequential information is used.
 An `n > 10` *persistent* check will look for any repeated values that appear more than 10 times in a row. *stat_window* flagging happens relative to a windowed number of observations.
 For example, `MAD(x) > 3` calculates the median absolute deviation (see function `MAD`) for a group of observations (the *window*), and flags all outliers that exceed the MAD > 3 criteria.

 #####`block_stats` specifies operations on summary statistics
 These are outlier tests that occur after the `outlier_removal` flags have been removed.
 For example, the *threshold* test for `flags > 30%` will remove any summary value (the average of the *window* measurements, after `outlier_removal` values have been removed) that has less that 30% of the original instantaneous data.